conda/conda/docs/source/building/environment-vars.rst

 command that is run, and the ``-e`` makes it exit whenever a command in the script returns nonzero exit status).
 You can revert this in the script if you need to by using the ``set`` command.

+The only practical difference between ``git_url`` and ``path`` as source arguments is that git_url is a clone of a repository and path is copy of the repository.
+Using path will allow you to build packages with unstaged/uncommited changes in working directory. git_url can only build up to the latest commit.

 .. _inherited-env-vars: